 - Notify the library if your card is lost or stolen.

-- Notify the library of a change in address, including email.
+- Notify the library of a change in name or address, including email.

-- Contact the library if material charged on your card is lost or stolen.
+- Contact the library immediately if any material borrowed on your card is lost or stolen.

 - Borrowed items kept beyond their due date are overdue.
-The library will send regular overdue notices to the patron via email or text.
+The library will send regular overdue notices to the patron via email.
 Please see the library’s Borrowing Rules and Fees chart for details.